Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Comparison to Prior Mappers

 We evaluate using an architecture based on TPUv4i~\cite{tpuv4i}, which has a 128 MiB global buffer and four cores.
 Each core has a 4 MiB local buffer and a 128$\times$128 PE-array that supports 8-bit multiply-accumulate (MAC) operations, operating with a weight-stationary dataflow.
 The architecture operates at 1.05 GHz, and connects to DRAM with 614 GB/s bandwidth.

 \textbf{Hardware Model:} The hardware model is based on the validated LoopTree~\cite{looptree} model and component energies are modeled with HWComponents~\cite{cimloop, accelergy}.
-We validate that our model results exactly match those estimated by LoopTree.
+The energy and throughput of all components are taken directly from the TPUv4i~\cite{tpuv4i} paper.
+We validate our model against LoopTree, Timeloop, and CiMLoop~\cite{looptree,timeloop,cimloop}, and it yields identical results.
+Additionally, FFM’s open-source release includes the full CiMLoop suite, with models of five fabricated~\cite{jia,sinangil,wan,wan_ii,wang,wang_ii,colonnade} and four simulated~\cite{albireo,raella,lightning,isaac} chips, validated to match energy, area, and latency within 10\% of published data under a range of workloads and operating conditions (e.g., varied supply voltage).